HubBucket-Team/release-notes/README.md

 ---

-Email victor@clubhouse.io or join the [Clubhouse Community on Slack](https://clubhouse.io/community/) for questions and feedback
+Email victor@clubhouse.io, tweet [@victorwuky](https://twitter.com/victorwuky), or join our [Clubhouse Community on Slack](https://clubhouse.io/community/) for questions and feedback.